metauni/metauni.github.io/posts/loci/loci.md

 # Loci

-A _locus_ is a metauni node dedicated to a particular mathematical topic.
-It hosts expository content such as talking boards and is a place for shared mathematical activity.
-A locus may have associated **office hours** (see below) at which time the host will join the node and be available for discussion.
+A _locus_ is a place for mathematical activity, organised around a particular topic.
+It hosts trails of talking boards and may have associated **office hours** (see below) at which time the host will join the node and be available for discussion.
 Since the main form of interaction in a locus is the whiteboards, it is recommended that you use a tablet and stylus (e.g. an Apple iPad and Pencil).

 Talking boards and other content in a locus have the following indexing convention similar to paragraphs in a text: **LCXYZ.xyz:abc** stands for locus **XYZ**, boardgroup **xyz** and individual board number **abc**.